korrawe/Diffusion-Noise-Optimization/README.md

 ## News

 📢 **9/May/24** - Initial release with functional generation and evaluation code.
-This is an early release so please expect some undocument piece of code.
+This is an early release so please expect some undocumented piece of code.

 Visualization code and detailed comments will follow.

 ## Getting started

-**Important**: DNO itself is model agnostic and can be used with any diffusion model.
+**Important**: DNO is model agnostic and can be used with any diffusion model.
 The main file is `dno.py`.
-Demo for different tasks is in `sample/gen_dno.py`.
+The demo for different tasks is in `sample/gen_dno.py`.
 This demo will show the result using MDM with EMA which we trained ourselves.